mbloch/mapshaper/docs/development/frame-tool-design.md

 ## Resolved Product Choices

 1. **The frame remains discoverable in the layer panel**, in a separate non-pinnable Map frame section.
-Its row opens the frame panel; it is not a content visibility control.
+Its row opens Frame properties; it is not a content visibility control.
 2. **A frame is never created implicitly.** Mapshaper remains useful for one-layer data editing without introducing page state.
-The empty frame panel makes creation easy when composition is intended.
+An add-map-frame entry in the empty Map frame section makes creation easy when composition is intended.
 3. **Editable print scale is deferred.** The first panel may show reliable ground resolution as read-only context, but the primary live number is magnification relative to nominal authoring size.